 I just walked over to him and introduced myself and gave him my CV.
 He chatted with me for a while and organized an interview session.
-I was later offered the job.
+Later, I was offered the job.
 That guy was Zouhair Khaliq.
-He became the CEO of Mobilink and is one of the few people who inspired me and became my mentor.
+He became the CEO of Mobilink and he is one of the few people who inspired me and became my mentor.

 This doesn’t mean I never had to face any challenges.
 Career is not always a smooth sail.
-It goes up stays and sometimes comes down as well, but you just have to be patient, consistent and persistent.
+It goes up, stays and sometimes comes down as well, but you just have to be patient, consistent and persistent.

-When I talk to some of the youngsters, there is a lot of impatience regarding how quickly they want to be at certain destination.
+When I talk to some of the youngsters, there is a lot of impatience regarding how quickly they want to be at a certain destination.
 It’s not a sprint but a marathon.

+Sometimes we are going a little slow, but there are also times of growth.
 I have had periods of inactivity, but I think they were necessary for development.
-Not every day is going to be exciting and not every job is going to be exciting, but patience and consistency are not to be left.
+Not every day is going to be exciting and not every job is going to be exciting, but patience and consistency shouldn’t be lost.

 We are trying to re-establish Mobilink on meritocracy.
 You don’t have to know somebody to get here.
 If you are good and have potential, we promise you to provide the perfect environment and in case you lack in something, we are always there to help and provide you a second chance.

 The culture is more open here.
-We don’t’ sit in cabins any more.
+We don’t’ sit in cabins anymore.
 I sit in a hall with other team members.
 Cubicles, closed spaces, and closed doors are the relics of the older era, and they don’t belong in the digital world.

 This is what Mobilink’s ambition is, and I am just doing my job to set it on the right path.

 If everyone becomes selfish and greedy for money, then it is impossible to carry out a smooth run.
-In Pakistan we need to show maturity and how various stakeholders can sit together and take this industry forward.
+In Pakistan, we need to show maturity and how various stakeholders can sit together and take this industry forward.

 The cellular infrastructure is just like road infrastructure which is very essential for Pakistan’s prosperity.
 Shareholders from outside Pakistan want a return on the investment, and when they get it, they are likely to invest more.